diegopacheco/tupilang/README.md

   * No Implicits
   * No Scala Object
   * No Package Object
-8. PENDING - Might add in the future (TBD):
+8. PENDING/Ideas - Might add in the future (TBD):
   * Collections: Map
   * Pattern matching
   * Traits
   * More built-in functions: map, filter, reduce, etc.
-  * Classes (with no setters/getters, no inheritance)
+  * Classes (with no setters/getters, no inheritance, no static)
   * Very Simple Generics
   * Unit Test Framework (inside the box)
   * $(j"") string interpolation to call any java code